Directions: Located on Road 158 off Hwy 395 about 15 miles northeast of

 Popular areas are the outlet of Rush Creek, particularly during the Spring when large Rainbows stage within

-the area for spawning.
-There is a good drop-off from the southern shoreline where Rush/Reverse Creek enters.
+the area for spawning or in the Fall when Browns are staging.
+There is a good drop-off from the northern side.
+There is also a good drop-off from the southern shoreline where Rush/Reverse Creek enters.

-been favorite flies for this lake.
+been favorite flies for this lake for years.
 A chironomid hatch occurs throughout the season.
 Local guides tend to use a

-dry fly indicator with a chironomid dropper during low light conditions.
+dry fly indicator with a chironomid dropper during low light conditions in the shallower sections of the inlet and outlet.
 Use a 12' 4x-5x leader since the water

 Gull Lake (64 acres) is probably the next best lake.
 It is also perfect for float tubes with tule reedbeds along the